Pregnancy Fitness: Your Best Moves Before Baby Arrives

 Caution: High Temperature

 When you're pregnant, your body runs a little hotter.
 Avoid overheating, which may be harmful for your baby, especially during the first trimester.
 Don't work up a heavy sweat while exercising.
-Exercise less or not at all on hot or humid days.
+Exercise less or not at all on hot or humid days, or exercise inside.
 Drink plenty of fluids before, during, and after workouts.
 And stay out of saunas and hot tubs.

 Caution: Air Pressure